Yugawara Station: Station history

 When work began on the Tōkaidō Main Line, technology for long tunneling was limited.
 Initially (from 1895) the line was routed from Yugawara north to Gotemba to avoid the mountains before reaching Numazu, Shizuoka.
 A station was opened at Yugawara on October 1, 1924.
 Service to Atami began the following year initially by human-powered trolleys, followed by a steam-driven omnibus.
-On December 1, 1934 the Tanna Tunnel was completed, and through service on the Tōkaidō Main Line to Mishima and Numazu begun.
+On December 1, 1934 the Tanna Tunnel was completed, and through service on the Tōkaidō Main Line to Mishima and Numazu began.
 Freight services were discontinued in 1982 and small parcel service in 1985.
 On April 1, 1987 along with privatization and division of the Japan National Railways, East Japan Railway Company started operating this station.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 5,833 passengers daily (boarding passengers only).

 The passenger figures (boarding passengers only) for previous years are as shown below.